Kopke Colheita Tawny Port 2002

 The wine should be stored in a cool and dry place, sheltered from light and temperature fluctuations, and the bottle should remain in an upright position.
 Over time, it is natural that sediment will form at the bottom of a bottle of Port wine.

 - VINIFICATION Get ot know more about the process

 Hand-picked at the optimum time, the grapes are then destemmed, crushed and converted into wine through a process of careful maceration to extract their colour, tannins and aromas, enhanced by constant churning during fermentation.
 This takes place in vats (lagares) at a controlled temperature (between 28-30°C) until the right degree of sweetness (baumé) is achieved.
 At this point, grape brandy is added to create the final fortified wine.
 A wine of high quality, made from one single harvest.
 A Colheita wine matures in oak barrels for periods of time that can vary, but never less than 7 years.
 It is then bottled and sold according to the demands of the market.

-An appealing golden-red colour.
-Deep and exuberant aromas of dried fruit.
-Fine and elegant on the palate, it reveals excellent structure and good unctuousness.
-Firm yet well-integrated tannins.
-A delicious and enduring finish.
+Deep red colour with a tawny-coloured rim.
+Dense and aromatic nose, with exuberant aromas of dried fruit and an elegant note of spice.
+Fine and elegant on the palate, it reveals excellent structure and well-balanced acidity.
+A harmonious ensemble, which lingers into a distinct and delicious finish.